dzwfighting/Binterest_Image-curation-website/README.md

 # Binterest_Image-curation-website

-## describe
+## Describe

-    It is a full stack project which uses React, Apollo Client, bootstrap, JavaScript as frontend and uses Node.js, Express, Redis, GraphQL,  Apollo Server to achieve backend.
+- This is a full stack project which uses React, Apollo Client, bootstrap, JavaScript as frontend and uses Node.js, Express, Redis, GraphQL, Apollo Server to achieve backend.

 ## How to run